Eawag-DataWareHouse/SDWH/Documentation/Installation.md

 ```
 crontab -e
 ```
-add the following at the end of the file:
+add the following at the end of the file (Warning don't write the following line without replacing the "`*`"):
 ```
 * * * * * ~/SDWH/PentahoConfiguration/shellScripts/runAllTransformationAndJobs.sh
 ```